Why Whoopi Goldberg Is the Real Winner of New York Fashion Week

 Stephen Lovekin/WWD/REX/Shutterstock

-While models, celebrities and designers commonly advise fans and shoppers to "just be yourself," Whoopi Goldberg is a living demonstration that it actually works.
+While models, celebrities and designers commonly advise shoppers to "just be yourself," Whoopi Goldberg is a standing example that it actually works.
 For that, she deserves a standing ovation.

 If you didn't notice, The View host was just about everywhere during New York Fashion Week.
 Christian Siriano, Chromat, Ulla Johnson, Jason Wu—the sixty-two-year-old entertainer was the MVP of the front row, sitting with the elite of the fashion world, as well as celebs that designers are dying to dress.